stormpath/stormpath-documentation/source/reference.rst

   * - ``defaultModel``
     - Object
     - Object that includes one property ``linkBaseUrl`` which is itself a String
     - An object that defines the model of the email template.
 The defaultModel currently holds one value, which is the ``linkBaseUrl``.
-The linkBaseUrl is used when using the macro ${url} in an email template.
-This macro generates a URL that includes the ``linkBaseUrl`` and the ``sptoken`` used in account creation and password reset workflows.
+The ``linkBaseUrl`` is retrieved when using the macro ${url} in an email template.
+This macro generates a URL that includes the ``linkBaseUrl`` and the ``sptoken`` used in Account creation and password reset workflows.

 .. _ref-email-macros: